nixworks/public/news/2010/10/26/index.md

 ##### State Security Service
 ### [Nigeria's State Security Service intercepts an arms shipment in Lagos amid high security following bomb attacks in Abuja earlier this month. ](/news/2010/10/26/nigeria-s-state-security-service-intercepts-an-arms-shipment-in-lagos-amid-high-security-following-bomb-attacks-in-abuja-earlier-this-month.md)
-_Context: State Security Service, Abuja car bombings, Abuja, Lagos_
+_Context: Lagos, State Security Service, Abuja, Abuja car bombings_

 ##### Emperor of Exmoor
 ### [The Emperor of Exmoor, a red deer believed to be Britain's largest wild animal, is shot and killed. ](/news/2010/10/26/the-emperor-of-exmoor-a-red-deer-believed-to-be-britain-s-largest-wild-animal-is-shot-and-killed.md)
-_Context: Great Britain, Emperor of Exmoor, red deer_
+_Context: Great Britain, red deer, Emperor of Exmoor_

 ##### New Zealand Government
 ### [Crisis talks between the New Zealand Government and Warner Bros. to prevent "The Hobbit" film project from moving its production to another country have ended inconclusively. ](/news/2010/10/26/crisis-talks-between-the-new-zealand-government-and-warner-bros-to-prevent-the-hobbit-film-project-from-moving-its-production-to-another.md)
-_Context: Warner Bros., New Zealand Government, ''The Hobbit'' film project_
+_Context: ''The Hobbit'' film project, New Zealand Government, Warner Bros._

 ##### Shanghai-Hangzhou High-Speed Railway
 ### [The Shanghai-Hangzhou High-Speed Railway, with a top speed of 355 km-h begins operation. ](/news/2010/10/26/the-shanghaiahangzhou-high-speed-railway-with-a-top-speed-of-355-km-h-begins-operation.md)